BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 With our current world reaching the brink of its limits, new frontiers beyond Earth must be established, whether in the form of a *Metaverse* or another planet.
 Becoming a crypto investor is to escape the status quo that has overcoded the Earth by going into space.
-Here's the punchline: McDonald's, Apple, Gucci, BMW, and cryptocurrency evangelists are all marketing the same product that communism does - the eradication of alienation.
+Here's the punchline: McDonald's, Apple, Gucci, BMW, and cryptocurrency evangelists are all marketing the same product that communism does---the eradication of alienation.

 >People all over the world spend countless hours of their lives every week being fed entertainment in the forms of movies, TV shows, newspapers, YouTube videos, the internet.
 And it is ludicrous to believe that this stuff doesn’t alter our brains.